 And since the onus has been on me (and only me) to learn how to do everything from SEO to photo editing to email marketing, it means that I've picked up a lot of new skills as a blogger.
 And one of those has definitely been photography.

 As a blogger, I don't necessarily take more photos than the average traveler.
 But I do take different photos – of food, of hotel rooms, of activities that I'm doing.
 Just in case I need those photos for a post later.

 The downside: It's now really, really difficult for me to travel without a camera.
-I tried doing it on my recent digital detox trip, and realized that not being able to take my own photos actually detracted from the whole experience for me.
+I tried doing it once on a weeklong trip, and realized that not being able to take my own photos actually detracted from the whole experience for me.